Holiday Inn Resort Orlando Suites – Waterpark: History

 In November 2007, the resort hosted "Noggin Month", a month of events themed around shows on Nickelodeon's sister channel, Noggin.
 Donovan Patton (better known as Joe, the second star and live-action host of Blue's Clues) made special appearances, and hotel guests were given plastic puppet eyes from the Noggin show Oobi.

 Nickelodeon Suites Resort started offering customizable wedding packages in 2009.
-In 2014, the hotel promoted the premiere of Dora and Friends: Into the City! with a preschool-themed event featuring costume characters from Bubble Guppies, Dora the Explorer, Little Bill, The Backyardigans, Wonder Pets!, and Team Umizoomi.
-Also in 2014, the resort launched a laser maze area.
+In 2012, the resort promoted Hotel Transylvania with walk-around characters and dance parties themed to the film.
+In 2013, the hotel promoted the premiere of Paw patrol.
+In 2014, the hotel promoted the premiere of Dora and Friends: Into the City! with a preschool-themed event featuring costume characters from Bubble Guppies, Dora the Explorer, Paw Patrol, Little Bill, The Backyardigans, Wonder Pets!, and Team Umizoomi.
+Also in 2014, the resort launched a laser maze area themed to Teenage Mutant Ninja Turtles.

 In 2015, marked the resort's tenth year under its Nickelodeon name and the hotel hosted weekly celebratory events from March 6 until November of that year.

 Rebranding

-On January 29, 2016, Nick Hotel posted an official statement on their website stating that starting on April 18, 2016, the hotel would be rebranded back into a Holiday Inn.
+On January 29, 2016, less than a year after celebrating its tenth anniversary, Nick Hotel posted an official statement on their website stating that starting on April 18, 2016, the hotel would be rebranded back into a Holiday Inn.
 Nickelodeon experiences were set to be discontinued after April 30, 2016, but were extended until May 31, 2016, after the rebrand was pushed back to June 1, 2016.
-Sometime before the resort's closure, the time capsule previously held at the resort was moved to Nickelodeon Animation Studio in Burbank, California, leaving Orlando for the first time since its initial burial.
+Before the resort closed, the time capsule held at the resort was moved to Nickelodeon Animation Studio in Burbank, California.

 After the debranding, the hotel continued to struggle.
 With the COVID-19 pandemic in 2020 affecting tourism in the area, the hotel lost 300 jobs in April 2020.
 The hotel filed for Chapter 11 bankruptcy on January 18, 2021.

 Legacy

-YouTube channel Defunctland released a 20 minute documentary covering the rise and fall of the Nickelodeon Hotel in July 2018.
-The documentary amassed millions of views, making it one of the channel's highest viewed videos.
+YouTube channel Defunctland released a 20-minute documentary covering the rise and fall of the Nickelodeon Hotel in July 2018.
+The documentary amassed millions of views, making it one of the channel's most viewed videos.